2024 PLG draft

 The 2024 PLG draft, the fourth edition of the P. League+'s annual draft, was originally scheduled to be held on July 10, 2024.

-Due to the ongoing PLG–T1 League merger, both PLG and T1 League drafts were declared to be suspended on July 1 and will be replaced by a united draft.
+Due to the ongoing PLG–T1 League merger, both PLG and T1 League drafts were declared to be suspended on July 1 and replaced by a united draft.

 On July 8, Kaohsiung 17LIVE Steelers, Taipei Fubon Braves and Taoyuan Pauian Pilots announced to exit the PLG–T1 League merger, preferring to stay in the PLG for the upcoming season.
 On July 9, Tainan TSG GhostHawks announced to exit the PLG–T1 League merger and join PLG.
 The draft was resumed and rescheduled to July 12 at Taipei New Horizon with 4 teams participating.